jackjohn7/file-manager-rust/README.md

 <img src="/assets/browsing_mode.png">

-Danger is a rust-based TUI file manager inspired by Ranger as you can probably tell.
+Danger is a minimal rust-based TUI file manager inspired by Ranger and Vim.

+Danger is a work-in-progress, and I wouldn't recommend anyone use it as their primary file manager.
+There is a chance a bug results in you deleting something you didn't intend to.
+You have been warned.

 ## TODO

 ### Interface

 - Allow command to take a folder as argument ("." is default)
-- `--nav` flag navigates user to their last visited folder upon exiting
+- `--nav` flag navigates user to wherever the user exits the program in.
 - `--full-paths` flag specifies that files and directories should display full path rather than just the name
+- `--paths-relative` flag specifies that paths should be displayed relative to where danger was opened.

 ### Actions

+- Number keys allow a user to specify the yanking or cutting of multiple files/folders

 - <kbd>a</kbd> allows a user to create a new file
   - <kbd>ESC</kbd> cancels this